berkererol/tweeter/README.md

 # Tweeter Project

-Tweeter is a simple, single-page Twitter clone.
+Tweeter is a simple, single-page AJAX-based Twitter clone that uses jQuery, HTML5 and CSS3.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.
+(This project was done at Lighthouse Labs in Montreal,QC - August 2019 Cohort.)

 ## Getting Started